MarkTkachov/USOF_Meal_OverCooked/frontend/README.md

 This project is a frontend part of USOF project of mtkachov.
 The backend can be found in the API folder in the repo root.

+## Config

+To configure this project you should specify the URL addresses of the frontend and backend servers as enviroment variables REACT_APP_FRONT_SERVER and REACT_APP_API_SERVER respectively.

+It can also be done by using .env file(example is named dotenv).

 ## Available Scripts

 In the project directory, you can run: